DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Becoming a Twitch affiliate is distinctly different from using affiliate links to make money on Twitch.
 In this scenario, you’re working directly with Twitch itself, and becoming an affiliate can open up many more opportunities.

-To become a Twitch affiliate, you and your page must meet minimum requirements:
+To become a Twitch affiliate, you and your page must meet the minimum requirements:

 - Minimum of 50 followers